gr8lawrence/gr8lawrence.github.io/_posts/2023-10-02-visualize_patient_geography.md

 The main workflow here it to merge the data frame containing patient count by county with that of the map coordinates of each NC county.
 Some data wrangling is needed to translate patient zipcode to county names before the final merging of the data frames.
+Some contents of this blog post inspired by [this post](https://www.peterhaschke.com/r/2013/12/05/NCmaps.html) by Peter Haschke.

-To start, load the following packages in R:
+We start by loading the following packages in R:
 ```R
 library(dplyr) # data wrangling
 library(stringr) # string object manipulation